Buying a new car is an exciting but sometimes overwhelming process. There are a ton of different factors to keep in mind:

 Shine Armor is all about making sure that you have the right vehicle for your needs, and to be honest, everyone needs a car that’s easy to take care of.

 Whether you’re fixing your car yourself or bringing it into a shop, here are the easiest cars to work on.
+Read on to learn more in this article of shine armor blog!

 The most common passenger vehicles on the roads are coupes and sedans, mid-sized cars with enough space to get you and your friends or family from A to B.